-PERFORMANCE STANDARD 5: THE PROTECTION, CARE, GUIDANCE AND SUPPORT OF STUDENTS
+PERFORMANCE STANDARD 5:

+THE PROTECTION, CARE, GUIDANCE AND SUPPORT OF STUDENTS

 The protection, care, guidance and support of students are good overall.

-Indicators: Phase 1 Phase 2 Phase 3 Phase 4 Health and safety, including arrangements for child protection /safeguarding Good Good Good Good

-- Procedures for safeguarding, including child protection, are effective and students feel safe and confident in recording any concerns to members of the staff.
+Indicators: ators: Phase 1 Phase 2 Phase 3 Phase 4 Health and safety, Including arrangements or child protection safeguarding Procedures for safeguarding, including child protection, are effective and students feel safe and confident in recording any concerns to members of the staff.
 The school maintains comprehensive records of all aspects of safeguarding.
-Staff understand their roles and responsibilities and provide a caring environment for their students, alongside the visible presence of the safeguarding team. - Procedures are in place and supervision of students around the school is effective, including an efficient monitoring system on school transport.
+Staff understand their roles and responsibilities and provide a caring environment for their students, alongside the visible presence of the safeguarding team.
+Procedures are in place and supervision of students around the school is effective, including an efficient monitoring system on school transport.
 The buildings and equipment are well maintained, and record keeping is thorough.
-All incidents and subsequent actions are recorded, and medical incidents and routine checks are caringly dealt with by the nurse and visiting doctor in the clinic. - The premises are new for the school and adaptations have been made to make the facilities secure for the increased number of students.
+All incidents and subsequent actions are recorded, and medical incidents and routine checks are caringly dealt with by the nurse and visiting doctor in the clinic.
+The premises are new for the school and adaptations have been made to make the facilities secure for the increased number of students.
 The school promotes safe and healthy living in all aspects of students' lives, including technology.

-- Student and teacher relationships are strong and promote a caring environment in school.
-There are successful and effective systems and procedures in place to monitor student behaviour. - There is a clear school policy regarding attendance and punctuality, and attendance is good at 94% - Identification of students with SEN and gifted and talented (G&T) students has improved across the school.
-This is because of the social worker who has appropriate systems to identify students with different needs. - Students, once identified, are provided adequate support whilst they are waiting for a full diagnosis of their specific needs.
-This support enables most students to make appropriate personal and academic progress. - Students are provided with appropriate guidance to continue their further studies.
+Care and support Acceptable Acceptable Acceptable Acceptable Care and supportAcceptableAcceptableAcceptableAcceptableAcceptable• Student and teacher relationships are strong and promote a caring environment in school.
+There are successful and effective systems and procedures in place to monitor student behaviour.• There is a clear school policy regarding attendance and punctuality, and attendance is good at 94%• Identification of students with SEN and gifted and talented (G&T) students has improved across the school.
+This is because of the social worker who has appropriate systems to identify students with different needs.• Students, once identified, are provided adequate support whilst they are waiting for a full diagnosis of their specific needs.
+This support enables most students to make appropriate personal and academic progress.• Students are provided with appropriate guidance to continue their further studies.
 They are offered advice about subjects and streams post Grade 10.
+Areas of Strength: